-There is a phrase you are as likely to find in a serious philosophy text as you are in the wackiest self-help book: ‘Know thyself!’
-The phrase has serious philosophical pedigree: by Socrates’ time, it was more or less received wisdom (apparently chiseled into the forecourt of the Temple of Apollo at Delphi) though a form of the phrase reaches back to Ancient Egypt.
+The phrase has a serious philosophical pedigree: By Socrates’ time, it was more or less received wisdom (apparently chiseled into the forecourt of the Temple of Apollo at Delphi) though a form of the phrase reaches back to Ancient Egypt.
 And ever since, the majority of philosophers have had something to say about it.

 We all have fairly stable ideas about what kind of people we are.
 And that’s all for the best—we don’t have to think too hard when ordering coffee every morning.
 These ideas about what kind of people we are might also be accompanied by ideas about what kind of people we are not—I’m not going to shop at Costco, I’m not that kind of person.
 (This way of thinking about yourself could easily slide into moralizing your preferences, but let’s not open that can of worms here.)

 To make things worse, we are exceptionally good at dismissing even the possibility that we might change.
-Psychologists have given this phenomenon a fancy name: ‘The End of History Illusion’.
-We all think that who we are now is the finished product: we will be the same in five, 10, 20 years.
+Psychologists have given this phenomenon a fancy name: "The End of History Illusion."
+We all think that who we are now is the finished product: We will be the same in 5, 10, 20 years.
 But, as these psychologists found, this is completely delusional—our preferences and values will be very different already in the not-so-distant future.

 Why is this such a big issue?
 It might be okay when it comes to ordering the espresso.
 Maybe you now slightly prefer cappuccino, but you think of yourself as an espresso kind of person, so you keep ordering an espresso.
 So you’re enjoying your morning drink a little bit less—not such a big deal.